-Gary Rhodes is an English cookbook author, chef, and celebrity TV chef.
-He has a passion for re-interpreting classic British food using contemporary techniques to meet modern food preferences, applying these principles even to faggots, fish cakes and bread and butter puddings.
-He insists on seasonal food.
-He says one of his inspirations as a cook was Graham Kerr.
+Gary Rhodes (1960 – 2019) was an English cookbook author, chef, and celebrity TV chef.
+He had a passion for re-interpreting classic British food using contemporary techniques to meet modern food preferences, applying these principles even to faggots, fish cakes and bread and butter puddings.
+He insisted on seasonal food.
+He said one of his inspirations as a cook was Graham Kerr.

 Rhodes was born in South London on 22 April 1960, and grew up in Gillingham, Kent.